johno/url_format/README.md

 # UrlFormat

-This gem validates a URL, adds the `http://` suffix if not included, and provides a `get_domain` method.
+This gem validates a URL, adds the `http://` prefix if not included, and provides a `get_domain` method.

 ## Installation